-When I was in jail I wrote letters out asking for friends to send in letters or just a piece of paper soaked with essential oil.
+When I was in jail, I wrote to friends out asking forletters or just a piece of paper soaked with essential oil.
 The stench of the officers’ cheap perfume was ghastly and I knew some healing essential oil smells would cheer me up.

-I didn’t know it at the time, but one of the sergeants [the highest rank in that jail under the captain] whose job it was to read our outgoing mail was also an aromatherapy freak.
+I didn’t know it at the time, but one of the sergeants [the highest rank in that jail under the captain] whose job it was to read our outgoing mail, was also an aromatherapy fan.

 Returning from the dentist, Ms Josephs, the over made up female jailer [lowest rank] who was nice one moment and nasty the next, found it as she searched me.
 She said ‘where did you get this?’.
 I said ‘someone gave it to me’.
 I was searched in the same place I waited for the jailer.
 My angel was sitting at her desk, with the office door open.
 She overheard and piped up ‘I gave it to her’.
 As she was the senior officer the jailer was reluctantly forced to gave it back to me.

 Later on I had a set to with a girl who was lying on a bunk in the outer pod, out of it.
 She’d been brought in the night before..
 I was trying to talk reasonably to Brandy, the bully, about the TV.
 This girl suddenly sat up and said ‘This is JAIL.. we don’t need your f*ing Cadillac ways here’.
 Then she sunk back into her stupor.
 The next day I approached her – she was still woozy but more awake.
 I smiled and said ‘I come in peace’.
 Then I told her that I was a writer and I thought her ‘Cadillac ways’ line was superb and I would use it in a story.
 She looked at me and smiled ‘I’m sorry she said, I was out of it’.